 Due to legal requirements, our website contains information that enables quick electronic contact with our company as well as direct communication with us, which also includes a general, so-called electronic mail (e-mail) address.
 If a data subject contacts the data controller by e-mail or through a contact form, the personal data provided by the data subject will be saved automatically.
 Such personal data transmitted voluntarily by a data subject to the controller will be stored for purposes of processing or for contacting the data subject.

-III.
+IV.
 Processing Purposes and Legal Basis as well as Legitimate Interest

 When personalized services are utilized, we process the personal data you share with us for the purpose of providing the service you have requested.